CivicLabsBelgium/luftdaten_irceline_viewer/README.md

 * There are two places where you can set this token:
     1. Before building the project, rename `src/config.js.dist` to `src/config.js`, and set the value of `tilesAccessToken` to your own token.
 You can also configure other settings in this `config.js` file
-    2. Your second option is to build the project, and run it in an environment where the value of environment variable `TILES_ACCESS_TOKEN` is set to your own token.
+    2. Your second option is to set the environment variable `TILES_ACCESS_TOKEN` when running the server or docker image.
 Note that even if you set this environment variable, **if** `config.js` exists, its `tilesAccessToken` will be used instead, even if it is not set.

 * (optional) To configure various settings, copy `src/config.js.dist` to `src/config.js`, and edit the copy for your needs.
 If you dont create a `config.js`, default settings will be used instead, but you will need to set the environment variable `TILES_ACCESS_TOKEN` for the app to run (see previous point).